 Bhutan Travel Guide

-Some of imortant facts required while travelling to Bhutan.
+Some of the important facts required while traveling to Bhutan.

 All foreigners except Indian nationals must process their Bhutan visa through a tour operator.
 Book a trip with Trekking Mart and supply your passport information, occupation and home address details and leave the rest to our expert hands.
 Bhutan’s visa arrangement is a part of the tour.

 We need to apply for your visa in advance at the Department of Tourism at Thimpu and your visa has to be approved by the Foreign Ministry, which issues a visa clearance number which is required while you are checking in for Druk Air flights.

 The Visa clearance letter is issued a few days ahead of your arrival in Bhutan.
 All Druk Air Stations, Paro immigration and other ports of entry are faxed a copy of your visa clearance letter but it's handy to a copy of the visa clearance letter, which will help speed up the process while checking in and clearing immigration.
 Your passport is stamped with an actual visa upon arrival at Paro airport.
 Two passport size photographs are required.

 The Bhutan visa will be valid for the period of your tour only.
 It is possible to extend your visa, but you have to buy the tour paying the standard rate set by the government with your trip application.

 The currency of Bhutan is called Ngultrum (Nu.).
 For economic reasons, the Bhutanese ngultrum is equivalent to the Indian Rupees (Rs.), which is also accepted in the country as legal tender.
 Major currencies and Travelers Cheques can be exchanged in the banks and some hotels.
 Credit cards are accepted at only a few of the hotels and shopping establishments in the country.